issbgkh/schain-wallet/README.md

         [99] exit
          =>
 ```
-if you want to register new user, enter [0] and input new username
+To register new user, type [0] followed by the desired username.
-after register success you will get response like this
+It prints messages as below if everything is OK.
+The user identity file is generated and stored in ./keystore directory.

 ```ruby